Growing number of Britons switching bank acounts

 Britain's competition watchdog could impose more onerous measures, such as breaking up the country's biggest banks if initiatives such as seven-day switching fail to increase competition sufficiently.

-The country's biggest four lenders -- Lloyds Banking Group, Royal Bank of Scotland, Barclays and HSBC -- control about 77 percent of Britain's current accounts, the Competition and Markets Authority said in a report last November.
+The country's biggest four lenders -- Lloyds Banking Group (LLOY.L), Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L) -- control about 77 percent of Britain's current accounts, the Competition and Markets Authority said in a report last November.

 The Payments Council, which is responsible for the account-switching service, published data showing how many customers banks gained and lost during the second quarter of last year.

-Santander attracted the most net new accounts, while Barclays and the Co-operative Bank lost the most customers.
+Santander (SAN.MC) attracted the most net new accounts, while Barclays (BARC.L) and the Co-operative Bank COOBF.PK lost the most customers.

 Santander has benefited from the popularity of its 1-2-3 current account, advertised in a television campaign featuring the world No.1 golfer Rory McIlroy and Formula One champion Lewis Hamilton.